boegel/easybuild-wiki/5th-EasyBuild-hackathon.md

 ### Attendees

-In agreement with the organizers at JSC, **attendance is limited** for the hands-on session (Thursday, Friday):
+In agreement with the organizers at JSC, **attendance is limited** for the hands-on sessions (Thursday, Friday):
  * max.
 20 JSC attendees
  * max.
 5 non-JSC attendees (not including EasyBuild experts from HPC-UGent)